picosonic/js13k-2018/README.md

 Help Fred by unlocking doors, solving puzzles and collecting cubes to pay for the entanglement repolarisation required to get his planet back online.

-# Stuff I managed to get add
+# Stuff I managed to add
 * 2D platformer
 * Full screen
 * Works in various resolutions down to about 1366x768